ylunalin/RMT3D/index.md

 # RMT3D
 Authors: Yuexia Luna Lin, Nicholoas J. Derr, Chris H. Rycroft

-The code simulates 3D incompressible fluid-structure interaction with neo-Hookean materials via the Reference Map Technique.
+This simulation tool models 3D incompressible fluid-structure interaction with neo-Hookean materials via the Reference Map Technique.
+Incompressible Navier-Stokes equations in the fluids are coupled with large deformation solid mechanics equations in the solids, and solved on a fixed Cartesian mesh.

 Software/library requirements: